 Getting started with internal SMS

 Internal SMS can help you keep employees informed, educated and engaged, and in turn, improve company culture, boost productivity and increase morale.
+If you are looking for a cost-effective way to streamline staff communication, you should consider text messaging through the use of an internal SMS service.

 The first step to getting started is to choose a reputable SMS platform that lets you upload employee phone numbers (or can integrate with your business database).
 After that, you could set up groups within the platform for different teams.
 This would enable you to send internal communications to different departments, as well as the entire company or just to specific individuals.